sb8244/elixir-conf-training/README.md

 The goal of this task is to issue a frontend creation, refresh, and then issue another one.
 The second creation should be rate limited still, until 5s passes.

+Try building the rate limiter for a single user first (like we have now), but then build in the idea of having multiple connected users with their own rate limits.